fantaisie-software/purebasic/AsciiDoc/README.md

 # AsciiDoc Sources

-This directory contains the [AsciiDoc] sources and assets of various HTML documents found in the repository (currently, only in the [`../Documentation/`][Documentation/] folder).
+This directory contains the [AsciiDoc] sources and assets of various HTML documents found in the repository.

 -----